 If I withdraw from a course, might my full-time status (and therefore my financial aid) be jeopardized?

-Withdrawing from a course does not jeopardize your academic status as a full-time student (at least 12 credits).
-Technically, you are still enrolled for the same number of credits.
-However, for international students, withdrawing from a course could have implications for your immigration status; please consult the ISSS Office before taking any withdrawal action.
+Withdrawing from a course does not jeopardize your academic status as a full-time student (as long as you remain registered in at least 12 credits).
+Please meet with a financial aid representative to confirm your status.
+International students, withdrawing from a course could have implications for your immigration status; please consult the ISSS Office before taking any withdrawal action.
 (See also Full-Time & Part-Time Status)